2026 Iowa Attorney General election

 The 2026 Iowa Attorney General election will be held on Tuesday, November 3, 2026, to elect the Attorney General of Iowa.
-Incumbent Brenna Bird, who was first elected in 2022, is running for re-election to a second term in office.
+Incumbent Brenna Bird was first elected in 2022, unseating longtime Democratic incumbent Tom Miller, who had sought an 11th term.
 Bird had originally considered a run for governor, but opted to seek re-election instead.
-She won against longtime Iowa Attorney General Tom Miller, who was seeking an 11th term.
+Primary elections were held on June 2, 2026.